ironhack-datalabs/datamex0120/module-1/lab-resolving-git-conflicts/your-code/about-me.md

-# Who am I: ArturoQR
+ArturoQR

-* Where are you from?
-Loa Angeles
+Los Angeles
-* What do you do?
 Trying to generate a merge conflict
-* Do you have previous experience with technology/data?
 So so

-# Why am I here: I want to learn how to do data analysis
+I want to learn how to do data analysis

-* What has brought you to Ironhack?
-Intenert adevrtisement?????
+Internet adevrtisement?????
-* What knowledge/skills do you expect to learn in this bootcamp?
-Every one
+All of them

-# What will I do after the bootcamp?
 Hope to find a great job on this

 * Which industry will you seek employment in?
 Technology and data
 * What will your future role look like?
 Great